 A more inclusive city

 One of the oft-cited benefits of a more thoroughly interconnected consumer-merchant dynamic is inclusivity.
-Mastercard estimates in its brochure ‘’ that two billion adults are ‘unbanked’ worldwide and rely exclusively on cash for most financial transactions.
+Mastercard estimates in its brochure ‘Smart cities are connected cities’ that two billion adults are ‘unbanked’ worldwide and rely exclusively on cash for most financial transactions.
 Although the shift away from cash was already underway prior to the 2020 COVID-19 pandemic, the events which followed have supercharged interest in and the development of digital payments.
 What started as a practical measure to avoid contact contamination for many consumers has become preference, as the simplicity, transparency and convenience of exemplary digital financial services was made apparent.

 But how does this serve to foster financial inclusivity in cities?
 For Sarel Tal, VP EMEA at Rapyd, the answer lies in empowering ‘alternative payments’.
 “Addressing unserved markets is dependent on facilitating preferred local payment methods for specific communities,” he explains. ”Historically, only a small percentage of a population uses card payments.”
 As more merchants move online and target customers outside their region, the need to add local payment methods will increase and the number of channels in which people can financially participate will subsequently increase.
 This will be particularly important for cities in APAC, adds Tal, where the multiplicity of local payment methods is greater.